 At the end of 2015, the Organizing Committee for the International Summit on Human Gene Editing released a statement clearly defining the position of germline genome (DNA used in reproduction) editing as currently unattainable due to “the difficulty of predicting harmful effects” to an individual and society.
 While further valuable research was encouraged, germline genome editing is viewed as both dangerous and irresponsible.
 So needless to say, for now, the idea of editing genomes for desired traits is just a fantasy, and an unnecessary fear of a technology that is already transforming medicine.

 And finally, will designer babies ever be made if it were actually possible?
-The answer to this question will be answered by the collective acceptance of what is considered ethical or not.
+The answer to this question will be provided by the collective acceptance of what is considered ethical or not.
 Obviously such an approach would currently be considered far outside the breach of ethics.
 Just consider the public outcry over a misunderstanding behind the closed doors of a Harvard meeting of scientists to discuss the synthesis of a human genome.
 But humanity as a whole has repeatedly shown that it is willing to break any standard of ethics, so I for one would not be surprised if somewhere someday the concept of designing babies would become standard.
 Whether this happens or not will depend on the collective vigilance of what we accept as a breach of morality.
 It is a serious enough topic that genome editing has been recently added by the US national intelligence to a list of potential weapons of mass destruction that could threaten the security of US.
 Yes, you read that right.